-We recorded income tax expense of \$214,277 for the year ended December 31, 2019 compared to an income tax benefit of \$2,701,396 for the year ended December 31, 2018.
-At December 31, 2019, we recorded an income tax expense as the result of changes in Protexure's deferred tax asset position during the year, which was primarily attributable to Protexure's usage of its loss carryforward from prior years plus its state income taxes for the current year.
-At December 31, 2018, management believed there was sufficient evidence to support the reversal of the full valuation allowance.
-The release of this allowance resulted in the recognition of Protexure's deferred tax assets and to the recording of an income tax benefit.
+We recorded income tax expense of \$988,500 for the year ended December 31, 2020 compared to \$214,277 for the year ended December 31, 2019.
+At December 31, 2020 and 2019, we recorded an income tax expense as the result of changes in Protexure's deferred tax asset position during the year, which was primarily attributable to Protexure's usage of its loss carryforward from prior years plus its state income taxes for the current year.
 See Note 10 to our financial statements included in this Annual Report on Form 10-K for additional details.